rust-lang-nursery/futures-rfcs/task-context.md

 # Summary
 [summary]: #summary

-Learnability, readability, and `no_std`-compatibility improvements achieved by making task wakeup handles into explicit arguments.
+Learnability, reasoning, debuggability and `no_std`-compatibility improvements achieved by making task wakeup handles into explicit arguments.

 # Motivation
 [motivation]: #motivation

+## Learnability

 The `futures` task wakeup mechanism is [a regular source of confusion for new users][explicit task issue].
 Looking at the signature of `Future::poll`, it's